In Defense of the Mama-Packed Lunch Sack

 Who doesn't need a handwritten hug to get through the day?

 I was one of the lucky kids whose mom always made her school lunch.
-At the time, I had no idea this wasn’t the case for everyone.
-Later in life, when I heard friends’ stories of sad PB &J sandwiches thrown together while running after the bus, I realized the level of pampering in my mother’s morning routine.
+I had no idea this wasn't the case for everyone until later in life, when friends shared stories of sad PB&J sandwiches thrown together while running after the bus.
 Honestly, all I had to do was remember to grab that brown bag off the table, and you better believe I still forgot it.

-Don’t get me wrong.
-These weren’t gourmet meals by any means.
+Don't get me wrong.
+These weren't gourmet meals by any means.
 Looking back, though, the level of care packed in those ziplocks was over the top, especially for a mom who admittedly isn't a morning person.
 The types of sandwiches and sliced fruit were always on rotation and organized per each kid's preferences, but there was always one constant – the handwritten note.

 No matter how rushed the morning, I can't remember a single school lunch that wasn't packed with a napkin note from mom.
 On scattered school days when paper napkins were out of stock, you better believe you could spot my mom's handwriting on the outside of that brown bag.
 From a day-specific "Hope you aced the test!" to a simple "I love you!" she was reliable.
 I may not have fessed up to it at the time, but I wasn't really embarrassed by it either.
 I think my brothers would be willing to admit the same.